vcokltfre/bot-tutorial/docs/part5.md

 bot.run("your_token_here")
 ```

 Great!
 It works!
 But we haven't really solved the problem we had before, which was having everything in one file, in fact we've added to the amount of code in the single file, which is doing the exact opposite of what we were trying to do.
 So, how do we solve this?
-Well, more files of course! discord&#46;py's Bot provides another useful function which is load_extension, which will load cogs from another file.
+Well, with more files of course! discord&#46;py's Bot provides another useful function which is load_extension(), which will load cogs from another file.

-To start with, let's set up the main bot file, let's call it bot&#46;py from now on with the following code (this is not the final code for this file, we'll update it in a bit to reflect the changes we are about to make):
+To start with, let's set up the main bot file, we'll call it bot&#46;py from now on with the following code (this is not the final code for this file, we'll update it in a bit to reflect the changes we are about to make):

 ```py
 from discord.ext import commands